sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 _Note: this cycle is longer than average due to 4.0 and Sourcegraph Merge_

 - **Phase 1:** [Select your reviewers](https://docs.google.com/document/d/1JDBYSs0u3rxykxW_SGj_Sf_fVBRFe5ml1Zn4sh8j77M/edit)
-  - Monday 2022-08-15 to Thursday 2022-08-18 (4 days)
 - **Phase 2: Self, Peer, & Upward Review Writing**
-  - Friday 2022-08-19 to Friday 2022-09-02 (2 weeks)
-  - _Note: we estimate that each review should take, on average, 15-30 minutes to complete … but please take as much or as little time as needed to complete a thoughtful and thorough review_
+  - Note: we estimate that each review should take, on average, 15-30 minutes to complete … but please take as much or as little time as needed to complete a thoughtful and thorough review
 - **Phase 3: Manager Review Writing**
-  - Monday 2022-09-05 to Monday 2022-09-19 (2 weeks)
-  - _Note: we estimate that each review should take, on average, 30 minutes to complete … but please take as much or as little time as needed to complete a thoughtful and thorough review_
+  - Note: we estimate that each review should take, on average, 30 minutes to complete … but please take as much or as little time as needed to complete a thoughtful and thorough review
 - **Phase 4: People Partners meet with Managers** (to calibrate on: performance, promotion eligibility, and compensation increase eligibility)
-  - Monday 2022-09-19 to Friday 2022-09-30 (2 weeks)
-  - _Note: Your People Partner will schedule sessions accordingly in this time frame and ensure adjusted calibrations scores and docs are submitted by due date.
-You can read more about how to prepare for calibrations [here](../../compensation-and-leveling/preparing-for-calibrations.md)_
+  - Note: Your People Partner will schedule sessions accordingly in this time frame and ensure adjusted calibrations scores and docs are submitted by due date.
+You can read more about how to prepare for calibrations [here](../../compensation-and-leveling/preparing-for-calibrations.md)\_
 - **Phase 5: Impact Review Cycle Ends**
-  - Impact review results (and corresponding promotion & compensation increases) communicated the week of 2022-10-03
+  - Impact review results (and corresponding promotion & compensation increases) communicated the week of 2022-10-03 and 2022-10-10
-  - Compensation changes go into effect 2022-10-01
+  - Compensation changes will be visible in Bamboo 2022-10-14 (they retro go into effect 2022-10-01)

-**FEBRUARY FY24** (6 weeks total)
+**Anticipated FEBRUARY FY24 Review Process Schedule** (6 weeks total)

 - **Phase 1:** [Select your reviewers](https://docs.google.com/document/d/1JDBYSs0u3rxykxW_SGj_Sf_fVBRFe5ml1Zn4sh8j77M/edit)
   - 2023-02-01 to 2023-02-07 (1 week)